DaYroXy/js-client-framework/README.md

 ## Credits

-This project was created by [Your Name](https://github.com/DaYroXy/).
+This project was created by [DaYroXy](https://github.com/DaYroXy/).

 ## License